What is first to die insurance?

-A first to die insurance is a joint life insurance cover that protects both yourself and your partner under a single policy.
+A first to die insurance is a term used by American life insurance companies.
+It's a joint life insurance cover that protects both yourself and your partner under a single policy.

 Saving you the hassle of having to apply for two separate individual life insurance policies, a joint life insurance policy is a suitable alternative for parents and married couples.
 What’s more, some insurance companies offer a premium discount for joint life insurance policies, making a first to die life insurance policy your ideal cost effective option that will allow you to save quite a handsome amount in the long run.